 In December 2020, the Company finalised an option agreement pursuant to which the Company agreed to provide an option to a third party to acquire a 51% interest in part of the Bom Jardim property.
-The object of the option agreement comprises approximately 6% of the total area of the Bom Jardim property.
-The agreement provides for the following:
+The object of the option agreement comprised approximately 6% of the total area of the Bom Jardim property.
+The agreement provided for the following:

-- Option payments totalling US\$ 300,000 over three years, and - Exploration expenditures totalling a minimum of US\$ 2,000,000 over three years.
+• Option payments totalling US\$ 300,000 over three years, and

-(Expressed in Canadian Dollars) Years ended December 31, 2021 and December 31, 2020
+(Expressed in Canadian Dollars) Years ended December 31, 2022 and December 31, 2021